Tox1cP4nd4/anticheat-research/src/iat_validator/README.md

 Since Windows overwrites the Iat with the addresses, you lose the names there.
 To obtain them, we need to look at the ILT (Import Lookup Table).

 # 7- Windows API - (Study before implementation)

-"After the PE Signature there is an RVA to the Import Directory.
-The Import Directory is an array of so-called IMAGE_IMPORT_DESCRIPTORs".
-Following this, we can find the imported dll names and functions.

 ## GetModuleHandle